-NordVPN servers in 47 countries, including lesser-represented areas such as South America and South East Asia.
+Our review of NordVPN found servers in 47 countries, including lesser-represented areas such as South America and South East Asia.
 As well as its OS X and windows client, mobile users will love NordVPN’s dedicated iOS and Android App.

 You can try Nord VPN for torrenting today – just click on the button below and make use of the risk-free, 30-day money-back guarantee.

 - Our Score

 How We Picked the Top VPN for Torrenting 2018